Joey Chestnut: 2024

 On June 11, Chestnut was banned from participating in the 2024 Nathan's Famous Hot Dog Eating contest due to Chestnut accepting sponsorship from Impossible Foods, a Nathan's competitor.
 He responded by saying a rule change regarding sponsors was the basis for his ban.
 MLE clarified that Chestnut could still appear at the annual contest.
 He instead agreed to attend Fort Bliss' Pop Goes the Fort celebration and compete in a 4-versus-1 eating competition with a five-minute time limit.
 Chestnut ate 57 hot dogs in five minutes, nearly tying Nathan's Hot Dog Eating Contest champion Patrick Bertoletti's count of 58 hot dogs in 10 minutes.
 Chestnut won the contest, as the four Army soldiers ate 49 hot dogs all together, with Impossible Foods donating $106,000 to Operation Homefront as a result.

 Chestnut competed against Takeru Kobayashi in September 2024 in a live-streamed Netflix event titled Chestnut vs. Kobayashi: Unfinished Beef.
-He won the event, eating 83 hot dogs and buns to Kobayashi's 66.
+He won the event, eating 83 hot dogs and buns to Kobayashi's 66, setting a new world record once again.